-- Soak dried harusame (glass or cellophane) noodles in warm water for about five minutes to reconstitute them.
+Soak dried harusame (glass or cellophane) noodles in warm water for about 5 minutes to reconstitute them.

-- Drain harusame (glass or cellophane) noodles and cut into 3-inch length pieces.
+Drain harusame noodles and cut into 3-inch length pieces.

-- Add harusame (glass or cellophane) noodles and green onions (negi) to the soup and heat.
+Add harusame noodles and green onions to the soup and heat.

-- Season the soup with soy sauce, sake, and salt to taste.
-Serve immediately.
+Season the soup with soy sauce, sake, and salt, to taste.